Zoos and Aquaria

 - Hire staff who are not qualified and properly trained in animal care

-The OHS encourages members of the public to avoid supporting any organization or companies that use wild or exotic animals for:
+The OHS encourages members of the public to avoid supporting any organization or companies that use wild or exotic animals for entertainment purposes.

-The OHS believes that wild or exotic animals have the right to live their lives free of human intervention, and in cases where re-release in the wild in not possible, every effort should be made to provide a living environment that simulates that animal’s natural environment.
+The OHS believes that wild or exotic animals have the right to live their lives free of human interference, and in cases where re-release in the wild in not possible, every effort should be made to provide a living environment that simulates that animal’s natural environment through a reputable sanctuary.